ginnox1/CanalNetworkDocs_online/Layout_plans_and_Network_Resolution/Layout_plans_and_Network_Resolution.md

      ![s](Images/Image%20009.png)

 > Note: A complete canal route data consists an alignment data (x, y) and a profile data.
-The below $Partial Import?$ prompt may apear when importing canal routes whose profile data is not yet extracted.
+The ***Partial Data Routes*** indicated in below figure may apear when importing canal routes whose profile data is not yet ready.
 This is perfectly acceptable, and proceed by hitting `Partial` button.
 Partial meanse that only the alignment data will be available with out the profile data.
 Also, note that routes imported with partial are represented with broken lines in the plan veiw area of the interface.

+> Note: During multiple route selection and import, if a route with out profile data is encountered, all the following routes will be imported as partial - even if they have profile data.
+This can be fixed by selecting the routes, and using soft reload menu command.

 ![[  ]](Images/Image%20010.png)